 Our revenue base remains under pressure and needs to be expanded over the medium term to sustain the financial position of the municipality.
 We once more call upon our residents to show their support by prioritising payment of municipal services to build a better future in improving the living conditions of all residents.

-We all need to take the responsibility to educate and teach our residents about the importance of paying for municipal services.
+Municipal councillors should educate and teach our residents the importance of paying for municipal services.

 TARIFF INCREASES